 On the menu a month after Belon’s opening, the wing was immediately revered for its taste and reviled for its elitism.
 An August review in the South China Morning Post (“Belon in SoHo – home of the HK$358 chicken wing”) created such an Internet frenzy that Calvert has no choice, really, but continue to make it.

 “Even if we take it off the menu for a night, we still sell as many as we do when it’s on, he says.
 “People will come in and not even look at the menu.
-They’ll just hold up their phones, show us a photo of the roast chicken or the wing.”
+They’ll just hold up their phones, show us a photo.”
 He’s capped orders for the wing at ten per service, though.
 “It’s not fair to the team to have to cook the same thing all night.”

 The wing is both a nod to traditional Chinese chicken wings, which are sometimes filled with glutinous rice and fried, and Calvert’s time at three-Michelin starred Epicure, in Paris, where he stuffed morels with sweetbreads, serrano ham, and foie gras.